Listening and Experience

 --

-So what makes a piece of music “good,” or “not good”?
-Recall that the affective quality of music as pleasant, unpleasant, or neutral embodied by the vedanas arises instantaneously, conditioned or “fed” by past experience.
+So what makes a piece of music ‘good’ or ‘not good’?
+Recall that the affective quality of music as pleasant, unpleasant, or neutral embodied by the vedanas arises instantaneously, conditioned or fed by past experience.
 If the affective quality is pleasant we’ll grasp after the music in order to hear more, and cling to the experience in order to hear an entire song.
-If the affective quality is unpleasant aversion arises and we’ll reject the music by either turning it off, physically moving away from the source, choosing something else or the like.
+If the affective quality is unpleasant aversion arises and we’ll reject the music by either turning it off, physically moving away from the source, choosing something else, or the like.
 These are actions initiated by intention that arise in response to aversion.
-Finally, if the music doesn’t engage us and is thereby uninteresting or “neutral,” our mind – which habitually seeks pleasant experiences – will wander to something else that is present: a sight, other sound(s), or thoughts.
+Finally, if the music doesn’t engage us and is thereby uninteresting or neutral, our mind – which habitually seeks pleasant experiences – will wander to something else that is present: a sight, other sound(s), or thoughts.
 You might think of these as our reactive responses to music.
 Music is present and we instinctively react without giving it much if any thought at all.
 We notice not just the experience of music, but the experience mixed with our opinions about it.
 Mindfulness practice teaches us to recognize this reactivity as it happens or soon thereafter, and hear the music as just music.
 Or at an even more fundamental level, to hear sound as just sound.

 --

 Another attribute of the discursive mind is mental proliferation, the waves of thoughts and concepts that ebb and flow.
 Thoughts are merely words, sounds, or images arising in the mind.
-But we’ve spent a lifetime working with thoughts through the process of thinking – and we have a lot of practice!
+We’ve spent a lifetime working with thoughts through the process of thinking – and we have a lot of practice!
 The Buddha gave an insightful analysis of thinking in a discourse called The Honeyball for each of the six senses.
 Here is an excerpt on hearing:

 “Dependent on the ear and sound, sound-consciousness arises.
 The meeting of the three is contact.
 With contact as condition, there is feeling tone.
 What one feels, that one perceives.
 What one perceives, that one thinks about.
 What one perceives, that one mentally proliferates [i.e., conceptualizes and associates].
 With what one has mentally proliferated as the source, perceptions and notions tinged by mental proliferations beset one with respect to past, future, and present forms cognizable through the ear.”

 Once we have noticed the object (contact) we put it into a known category and label it (perception).
 This is largely automatic.
-The conceptual label along with the associated affective quality associated with the object can trigger a cascade of ideation and concept associations using memory, e.g., the process of thinking.
+The conceptual label along with the object’s associated affective quality can trigger a cascade of ideation and concept associations using memory, e.g., the process of thinking.
 We reminisce about times we’ve heard a song before, or imagine a sultry night under the stars listening to a favorite band, or speculate about why nice-sounding headphones are so expensive, or any number of things spanning the past and the future.

 --